att/Resiliency-Studio/Installation.md

 Please follow below steps to setup RS Application configuration.

 **Note:**  *DON'T use of 'localhost' in the Service URL.
-Instead of using 'localhost', use full computer name.
-Full computer name can be found in the 'Computer' properties*
+Instead use full computer name/ip address.*

 #### RS Secure Project (resiliency-studio-security)

-Look out for *application.properties* file available under *src/main/resources/* folder, server port and context root is configured as '8083' and */resiliency-studio-security* respectively.
+Application configuration are with property files.
+Those are available under *src/main/resources/* folder, server port and context root is configured as '8083' and */resiliency-studio-security* respectively.

 **Note:** If there is a need to change in the port or context root then change in the application.properties file and refer it in the UI project accordingly.

 	Service URL:  http://<server_name>:8083/resiliency-studio-security/

-Here server_name will be either actual server name where application is deployed or if it is deployed in local machine then it will be 'Full Computer Name'.
+Here server_name could be Local Machine name/IP Address/DNS Name or localhost

 #### RS Agent (resiliency-studio-agent)

-Look out for *application.properties* file under *src/main/resources/* folder, server port and context root is configured as '8084' and */resiliency-studio-agent* respectively.
+Application configuration are with property files.
+Those are available under *src/main/resources/* folder, server port and context root is configured as '8084' and */resiliency-studio-agent* respectively.

 **Note:** If there is a need to change in the port or context root then change in the application.properties file and refer it in the UI project accordingly.

 	Service URL:  http://<server_name>:8084/resiliency-studio-agent/

-Here server_name will be either actual server name where application is deployed or if it is deployed in local machine then it will be 'Full Computer Name'.
+Here server_name could be Local Machine name/IP Address/DNS Name or localhost

 #### RS Service  (resiliency-studio-service)